S-Elephant/UnityLibrary/README.md

 Written for Unity Editor version **2022.3.7f1 (LTS)**.
 Note that most, if not all, earlier versions also seem to work but it's not recommend using this library in Unity Editor versions that are really old.

+# Installation

+Copy all Folders into your project. <u>Don't</u> put it in special Unity folders like "Editor" or "Resources".

 # CoroutineStarter

 Allows you to start coroutines from non-monobehaviour code and can optionally also manage and track coroutines because Unity does not support a CancellationToken.